zio/zio-quill/README.md

     .getOrCreate()

-// The Spark SQL Context must be provided by the user through an implicit value: implicit val sqlContext = session import sqlContext.implicits._      // Also needed...
+// The Spark SQL Context must be provided by the user through an implicit value: implicit val sqlContext = session.sqlContext import sqlContext.implicits._      // Also needed...

 // Import the Quill Spark Context